stanoddly/GameKit/docs/technical/content.md

 # Content loading

+The `ContentManager` is a component which loads game assets from a virtual filesystem.

-The content loading via a `ContentManager` draws an inspiration from XNA and its [`ContentManager`](https://learn.microsoft.com/en-us/previous-versions/windows/xna/bb195436(v=xnagamestudio.40)).
+It draws an inspiration from XNA 4.0 and its [`ContentManager`](https://learn.microsoft.com/en-us/previous-versions/windows/xna/bb195436(v=xnagamestudio.40)).

-Its basic interface is:
+Its basic interface is mostly the same as XNA's:

 ```csharp
 public interface IContentManager